hicsail/noise-score/README.md

 ## Debugging
-Control D on emulator - to set automatic reloads and allow remote debugging.
+Control D on emulator (Control M on Android) - to set automatic reloads and allow remote debugging.

 Download React Native Debugger [here](https://github.com/jhen0409/react-native-debugger) for more options.